 Doctors do not understand the exact cause of B-cell acute lymphoblastic leukemia.
-They do know that it involves the DNA in the bone marrow that controls how white blood cells divide, grow, and die.
+They do know that it

 In B-cell acute lymphoblastic leukemia, mutations or changes in the DNA mean that the cells do not follow the normal process of growth and maturation.
 Instead, the cells replicate and divide more rapidly and release immature white blood cells.
 These are called leukemia cells.